IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/linktypes.md

 Name
-: not to be used
+: Not available for assignment

 Number
 : 11-49